The Different Between DevOps Engineer and Cloud Engineer

 devops-and-cloud-engineer

 There is much confusion among hiring managers and candidates regarding these two positions.
 The rationale is straightforward: DevOps engineer and Cloud engineer have overlapping skills and responsibilities, but the overall jobs are pretty distinct.
-Here is a summary for those who lack time to read the entire article.

 • Cloud Engineers are a subset of DevOps engineers.